 Verses 7-8: Rejection of God and a descent into immorality have always gone hand in hand throughout history.

 Jeremiah 5:7 “How shall I pardon thee for this? thy children have forsaken me, and sworn by [them that are] no gods: when I had fed them to the full, they then committed adultery, and assembled themselves by troops in the harlots’ houses.”

 A very common saying for this today would be, they were living in the lap of luxury.
 In other words, they had time on their hands.
-Sin many times, comes from idleness and having too much of the world’s goods.
-It is harder to be a Christian when you are rich, than it is when you are poor.
+Sin, many times, comes from idleness and having too much of the world’s pleasures.
+It is harder to be a Christian when you are rich, than when you are poor.
 Since they did not need day to day help from God, they forgot Him and went on to other false gods.
-They were doing things pleasing to their flesh.
+They did things pleasing to their flesh.
 It seemed at this time, that adultery was rampant.
 This adultery was spiritual as well as physical.

 Jeremiah 5:8 They were [as] fed horses in the morning: every one neighed after his neighbor’s wife.

 Adulterers are compared to horses, because they are very salacious and lustful creatures.
 Wherefore the Septuagint renders the word: “horses are become mad after the females”; or, “as horses mad after the females are they become”.
 The Targum calls them field or wood horses; horses that run in fields and woods, are very vicious and wanton.